arget13/DDexec/README.md

 - Not installing `dd` (maybe even go distroless?).
 - Making `dd` executable only by root.
 - Using a kernel compiled without support for the `mem` file.
+- Not installing `setarch/linux64` or making anything that prevents the disabling of ASLR (like Docker does, even though their intentions were different).
 - Check if `dd` calls `mprotect()` with `PROT_EXEC`.

 ## Questions?
 Death threats?